-If you plan on keeping your treadmill for a while, general cleaning and maintenance is required.
-Luckily, maintaining your treadmill can be easy, as long as you regularly assess your equipment.
+Luckily, maintaining your treadmill can be easy, as long as you regularly assess and lubricate your equipment.

 Even if you don’t plan on overusing your motor, it still needs to be rested.
 Simply running on your treadmill’s motor without regular rest can cause failure and could be dangerous to your wellbeing.